-When is AFP Test performed?
+When is the Alpha-Fetoprotein Test Test performed?

 The AFP test may be performed between the 14th and 22nd weeks of pregnancy, however, it seems to be most accurate during the 16th to 18th week.
 Your levels of AFP vary during pregnancy so accurate pregnancy dating is imperative for more reliable screening results.

 All pregnant women should be offered the AFP screening, but it is especially recommended for: